 PEQUEÑO RELOJ

-Interaction Design, Sound,
+Interaction Design, Sound, and Design Research

 Pequeño Reloj is a multimodal interactive installation designed to facilitate the learning and experience of flamenco rhythm through movement, sound, and touch.
-Grounded in the principles of embodied learning and inspired by the Dalcroze Method, the project explores how physical engagement can deepen rhythmic understanding.
+Grounded in principles of embodied learning and inspired by the Dalcroze Method, the project explores how physical engagement can deepen rhythmic understanding.